maxcoyote/eka360/team.markdown

   title: Owner/Principal
   email: dana@three6ixty.net
   phone: "(310) 204-3500 x301"
-  bio: "Dana is the founder and owner of three6ixty.
+  bio_text: "Dana is the founder and owner of three6ixty.
 She envisioned the company as
     a full-service land use and entitlement firm that combined her experience with fast-paced project and construction management with her education and knowledge of urban planning and regulatory processes.
 After working as a Director of Development